 Who I am: A journalist who isn’t settling down just yet.
-I graduated from Ohio University in May with a bachelor’s degree in journalism and a minor in Spanish.
-I am a general assignment newspaper reporter in Carroll, Iowa, right now.
-Next, I’ll spend a few months reporting at The Times of Israel in Jerusalem.
-I am also a (recovering) (OK, not really) coffee addict, vegetarian and Christian.
+I graduated from Ohio University in May 2013 with a bachelor’s degree in journalism and a minor in Spanish.
+I’m currently spending a few months in Jerusalem, reporting at The Times of Israel.
+I’ve worked at five other newspapers (more details on my resume page).
+I am also a recovering coffee addict, vegetarian and Christian.
 I love elephants, traveling, photography, sunflowers, grits, old books, smiles, bouncy balls, playing the violin, the color blue and Josh Groban.
 I’m a fast talker, a slow eater and I can’t answer questions in the morning.
 I shaved my head to raise money for children’s cancer research when I was 13, and two of the best hours of my life were spent standing shoulder-to-shoulder with a man performing open-heart surgery.
-One of my life goals is to write an article about elephants for every newspaper that employs me (so far, I have!).
+One of my life goals is to write an article about elephants for every newspaper that employs me.

 Who I’m not: An author, although there is one out there with the same name.

 •For an up-to-date list of where I’ve worked and what I’ve done, visit my Resume page.

 •For examples of my written work, visit my Portfolio page.

 •For samples of my photography, visit my Photography page.

 About my blog: